percona/everest-doc/docs/reference/known_limitations.md

 - You cannot change the bucket name for a specific backup storage.
 Doing so will make any backups taken for that bucket unusable.

-- You cannot use the same backup storage for two schedules.

 ## Scheduled backups

 Due to an issue identified in PostgreSQL, the following functionalities are currently unavailable:

 - Modifying the storage location in existing schedules
-- Using the same storage location for different schedules
+- Using the same backup storage for different schedules
 - Creating more than three schedules for PostgreSQL

 The bug may result in a situation where editing or deleting the schedules could corrupt previously taken backups, making it impossible to restore from them.